janiszewskibartlomiej/COVID-19-Thesis-Postgraduate_studies_on_WSB/README.md

       - load name and id of countries
       - creating dict of countries name and id
       - load all data from json file or rest api and insert to db
-5. Creating importer current cases from json files or REST API to db: https://api.covid19api.com/summary Class with method > load data from json file or rest api
+5. Importer of current cases from json files or REST API to db: https://api.covid19api.com/summary Class with method > load data from json file or rest api
-6. Data processing and creating map of the world with markers and information about curren cases by coutries Class with methods"
+6. Data processing and creating map of the world with markers and information about current cases by coutries Class with methods"
       - select all cases per day
       - select current cases
       - get icon color from prepering dict where keys = number of #colors and valume = list of interval
       - slice location form string of list
       - creating maps with inywidual markers, popup with name of coutry, cases > used html tags
-7. Flask server to render incese index.html
+7. Flask server to render index.html

 #### Start instructions: